n0phx/heroku-buildpack-python-ffmpeg-lame/Readme.md

-Heroku buildpack: Python-ffmpeg
+Heroku buildpack: Python-ffmpeg-lame
 ========================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps.
-The only difference from the clean Python buildpack is that this one includes ffmpeg.
-Currently it's not compiled at runtime of the compile script, but a pre-compiled version is simply cloned from [dzello's repo](https://github.com/dzello/ffmpeg-heroku), which was built on heroku also.
+The only difference from the clean Python buildpack is that this one includes ffmpeg with mp3 support.
+A pre-built version is simply cloned from [this repo](https://github.com/integricho/ffmpeg-lame-heroku.git), which was built on Heroku.

 It uses [virtualenv](http://www.virtualenv.org/) and [pip](http://www.pip-installer.org/).